ZhongtaiZzhang/comp3601project/README.md

  2. Once compiled, now run './M4_output' to start recording the sound.
 Once the sound has been recorded you will see a message aying a .wav output file has been created.

-### Unmount the USB drive from KRIA and connect to computer
+## Unmount the USB drive from KRIA play .wav file on computer

 To unmount the drive run the command : umount /comp3601/usb